VolumeZer0/cse15L-lab-reports-fa24/index.md

     input
     input
     ```
-    Output? - By inputing cat with no argument, it moves to the next line and prints out what ever is inputed next in a infinite loop.
+    Output? - By inputing cat with no argument, it moves to the next line and prints out what ever is inputed next in a infinite loop untill exited with "control + c".

     Error? - Not an error.